Australian Securities Exchange: Short selling

 Many brokers do not offer short selling to small private investors.
 LEPOs can serve as an equivalent, while contracts for difference (CFDs) offered by third-party providers are another alternative.

-In September 2008, ASIC suspended nearly all forms of short selling due to concerns about market stability in the ongoing global financial crisis.
+In September 2008, ASIC suspended nearly all forms of short selling due to concerns about market stability during the 2008 financial crisis.
 The ban on covered short selling was lifted in May 2009.

 Also, in the biggest change for ASX in 15 years, ASTC Settlement Rule 10.11.12 was introduced, which requires the broker to provide stocks when settlement is due, otherwise the broker must buy the stock on the market to cover the shortfall.
 The rule requires that if a Failed Settlement Shortfall exists on the second business day after the day on which the Rescheduled Batch Instruction was originally scheduled for settlement (that is, generally on T+5), the delivering settlement participant must either: